-The Fruit Garden of Moldova project, funded under the EU4Business initiative, is continuing its series of seminars to raise awareness of opportunities available under the project.
+The Fruit Garden of Moldova project, funded under the EU4Business initiative, is rounding up its series of seminars across the country to raise awareness of opportunities available under the project.

-The next seminars take place on 27 February in the Nisporeni rayon, and on 28 February in the Criuleni şi Dubăsari rayon.
-Seminars take place in 30 districts all over Moldova between November 2018 and March 2019 (full schedule of seminars from January to March).
+The final seminar takes place on 19 March in the Făleşti rayon.
+Seminars were held in 30 districts all over Moldova between November 2018 and March 2019 (full schedule of seminars from January to March).

 The seminars are aimed at agricultural producers, processors and exporters from the high value crop sector (fruits, berries, vegetables, potatoes, vines), viticulture and winemaking, post-harvesting management and storage, nursery operators, the floriculture and ornamental sector, medicinal herbs, horticultural related industries as well as rural tourism.